-If you would like to learn more or have any questions about the Online Faculty Development Program, please feel free to contact the Office of Distance Education atDistanceEd@wcupa.edu
+If you would like to learn more or have any questions about the Online Faculty Development Program, please feel free to contact the Distance Education atDistanceEd@wcupa.edu

-Faculty in need of recertification are contacted by the Office of Distance Education.
+Faculty in need of recertification are contacted by the Distance Education.

-To help you fit training into your busy schedule, the Office of Distance Education offer online training webinars each semester.
+To help you fit training into your busy schedule, Distance Education offers online training webinars each semester.
 Upcoming webinars are listed on the calendar.
 You do not need to register in advance.
 The link to access a webinar is included in the calendar description.
-Webinars are recorded and can be viewed on the Office of Distance Education YouTube channel.
+Webinars are recorded and can be viewed on the Distance Education YouTube channel.

-Each month faculty can participate in 100% online, self-paced workshops that guide them towards becoming an expert user of different technology tools.
-Trainings start on the first of each month and end on the last day of the month.
+Faculty can participate in 100% online, self-paced workshops that guide them towards becoming an expert user of different technology tools.
+Trainings vary by semester and you can sign up at any time.
 The workshops are facilitated by an instructional designer.
 Email Tom Pantazes firstname.lastname@example.org

 today to start the planning process.